-From birth, you can use a bath tub with quarter full of water.
-Firstly, get ready all the things you need such as the lukewarm water (not too hot – best at around 37 degree Celsius and you can use a bathing thermometer to measure), baby cleanser, towel, clean diaper and clothes.
+From birth, you can use a bathtub with a quarter full of water.
+Firstly, get ready all the things you need such as the lukewarm water (not too hot – best at around 37 degrees Celsius and you can use a bathing thermometer to measure), baby cleanser, towel, clean diaper and clothes.

 Keep your baby’s neck supported at all times, and generally start from the neck down.
 Eye cleaning is not compulsory unless the baby is crying without tears.
 Clean the face and dap dry, then proceed to wash their hair and rub it dry so that your baby will not feel cold.